ImpossibleFinance/if-create2-deployer/README.md

     Mumbai ✅
 Avalanche
     Mainnet ⌛
-    Fuji ⌛
+    Fuji ✅
 Moonbeam
     Mainnet ⌛
-    Moonbase Alpha ❗
+    Moonbase Alpha ✅❗
-        As of now, this is deployed
-        Note that this chain state is occasionally purged Moonriver
+        Deployed at time of writing, but this chain is occasionally purged Moonriver
     Canary net ⌛
 Arbitrum